Brendan838/Movie_Prediction/README.md

 7. **Mai Houa's Random Forest Model**

+To run the Random Forest classifier model, go to the Random Forest folder and select the Randomforest2025.ipynb file.

+To create this model, I load the dataset from the Resources folder’s Cleaned.csv file and convert date columns to a datetime format.
+I then converted categorical data, like the director, actors, and genres, to dummy variables.
+I also filled in the missing values and perform data cleaning, including dropping columns and transforming columns to numerical values.

+For this model, I defined the target variable, “Success”, based on Rotten Tomatoes score of 70 or higher to equal “Success”.
+I split the dataset into training and testing sets based on movie release year.
+Movies before 2025 for training and movies in 2025 were for testing.
+I then defined a Random Forest model with specific hyperparameters to prevent overfitting.

+To test the model, I performed a cross-validation.
+What it does is it perform 5-fold cross-validation to estimate model performance, achieving an accuracy of 90.67% with low variance (± 0.0049).
+I then trained the model using the training data.
+And evaluated the model on the test set, displaying the confusion matrix, accuracy, and a classification report, which shows performance metrics like precision, recall, and F1-score.
+As I was curious which columns helped to identify if a movie was considered successful or not, I used the feature importances attribute to analyze and display the top 10 most important features for the model's predictions.

+Lastly, I created a DataFrame linking movie titles with the model's predictions for success.

 ## Data Sources
 OMDb API.
 OMDb API.
 OMDb API, www.omdbapi.com/.
 Accessed 17 Mar.
 2025.
 Accessed 18 Mar.
 2025.
 Accessed 20 Mar.
 2025.
 Accessed 22 Mar.
 2025